 5. Inaccurate Plagiarism Detector

-Unfortunately, the plagiarism checker couldn’t live up to the rest of the program.
+Unfortunately, the plagiarism software couldn’t live up to the rest of the program.

 The first time we tested it (in October 2018), it gave us a 0% plagiarism score on a document that other tools have said as much as 86% is copied from other sources.